thedub2001/tools/Esp8266Https/readme.md

   - In order to find your sha1 key, go to your web browser and connect to the node.js server
   - Ask your brother the sha1 key (Show certificate and look for "SHA1 fingerprint" or "SHA1 thumbprint" element). **Openssl** can also give you the SHA1 fingerprint : [link](https://knowledge.symantec.com/support/identity-protection-support/index?page=content&id=SO28771&actp=RSS&viewlocale=en_US)

-4. Finally enter the SHA1 fingerprint in your arduino sketch and run
+4. Finally enter the SHA1 fingerprint in your arduino sketch and run it